daves28/ChromeExtension/README.md

+# ChromeExtension
+This extension plays That's Amore - Dean Martin while randomly flashing pizzas and color across the screen.
+It then opens a new tab to the Google Maps search page with the query 'pizza' for the user the view the pizza places nearest to them.

 # TO DO
-Open a new tab to google pizza search
-Stop effects on previous page upon opening new tab (fade out music) Have the pizzas change randomly with the overlay (remove pizzas and re add)

-# ChromeExtension
-    "browser_action": {
-        "default_icon": "assets/pizza-icon.png",
-        "default_popup": "index.html"
-    },

-    "background": {
-        "scripts": ["background.js"],
-        "persistent": true
-    }
+Fade out music

 /// if this will be used make sure to add getGeolocation() to the addEventListener callback function function getGeolocation(){